 Mail producers must keep updated software and processes in place; if that’s prohibitive, outsourcing data management to comminglers like Midwest is always an option.

 - First, check your software.
 Eliminating duplicate barcodes and related errors are often as simple adjusting a software setting.
 We’ve cleared up 95% of data communication issues in a five-minute phone call between our data department and our partner data professionals.

 - Next, keep your serial numbers straight.
 Usually, a Lettershop producing barcode dupes is not keeping serial numbers in order: If a job ends at piece number 87,000, the next job they start is not at piece 87,001.
 Instead, the software resets to zero, and the same barcodes are used for the new job.

 - Finally, avoid all zeros.
 A mistake we frequently see is every mail piece having an all-zero sequence number, so all pieces end up being identical.
 The zipcodes are different, but the serial number is the same - and this is a problem.

 Quality comminglers with great USPS scorecards and internal best-practices in place won’t be able to accept mail from customers or shops not meeting uniqueness standards for barcodes, or who don’t outsource their data functions to Presort operations ensuring Full Service compliance.

 Keeping our qualifications

-Full Service qualifications are lost if certain standards are not met, such as ensuring accurate addressing, barcode quality, Move Update compliance and barcode uniqueness.
+Full-Service qualifications are lost if certain standards are not met, such as ensuring accurate addressing, barcode quality, Move Update compliance and barcode uniqueness.
 The other rule to remember is that mailers must wait 45 days to re-use a barcode serial number.

 It’s simple: Keep penalties at bay by keeping data in sequence.
-Comminglers take on all of responsibility when preparing a mailing, but we need – and appreciate – cooperation from all our partners to be as good as we can, every mailing.
+Comminglers take on all of the responsibility when preparing a mailing, but we need – and appreciate – cooperation from all our partners to be as good as we can, every mailing.

-*The six and nine digit serial numbers need to change on every mail piece.
+*The six and nine-digit serial numbers need to change on every mail piece.